 Polls and surveys can help increase interaction with your readers and audiences.
-In this article, I’ll discuss a few of the best WordPress plugins and services you can use to capture the opinion of your readers and customers on WordPress websites.
+There are tons of great online services (like Jotform’s survey maker), but in today’s article I’ll discuss a few of the best WordPress plugins you can use to capture the opinion of your readers and customers.

 1. Modal Survey

 Modal Survey is a premium survey builder for WordPress that can be used to create helpful surveys, polls, provide downloads and even lock content.
 Choose from different styles (popup, on click, on page), integrate your newsletter (support for 13 major mail providers including MailChimp, Constant Contact and Campaign Monitor), add unlimited questions, include your social links, build custom animations with jQuery easing, limit poll/survey display to once per user and include results as colorful charts, graphs or text.

 But what makes Modal Survey so easy is the intuitive Visual Builder.
 You can build your questions and see a live preview as you work!
 Like this example:

 Modal Survey is also localized and ready for translation, includes options to add conditional questions, options to set a poll to one page or be globally displayed, has an easy export option and is GDPR ready (an extremely important feature necessary for EU based sites).